-This tutorial will show you how to implement lazy loading for adverts and how it can affect revenues and page performance.
+This tutorial will show you how to implement lazy loading for AdSense ads and how this feature can affect revenues and page performance.

 Table of Contents

 Lazy load is a technique that defers the loading of an object until it appears in the visible area of your visitor’s browser.
 Plugins like WP Rocket use this feature to implement images or videos on websites without ruining their page speed.

 Advanced Ads Pro also provides a lazy load option that is available for all ad placements.
 But it’s not limited to images and videos only.
 You can lazy load AdSense ads as well as any other content injected by Advanced Ads.

 Why should you lazy load Adsense ads?

 Why should you load single elements later than others?
 Lazy loading can help page speed optimization, save your visitors’ bandwidth, and improve the user experience.
 Since its effect is objectively measurable, search engines might also honor your improved page speed.